Le Tassili n’Ajjer

 • the Kel Ihrir: first inhabitants of the small oasis of Ihrir

-The park covers a protected area of 80,000 km², surrounded by buffer zones covering 40,000 km².
 The fauna and flora of the Tassili n’Ajjer are of worldwide biological interest, with endemic species adapted to the extreme conditions of the desert.
-The park is managed with the aim of preserving this natural wealth, while at the same time allowing the Tuareg tribes and local populations to make reasonable use of it.
+Some species, such as the cuffed sheep and the addax, are threatened and rare, making the park a vital sanctuary for their survival.
+The park is managed with the aim of preserving these natural treasures, while at the same time allowing the Tuareg tribes and local populations to make reasonable use of them.

 Tourism development in Tassili n’Ajjer